antelle/argon2-browser/README.md

 # Argon2 in browser

 Argon2 is a password-hashing function, the winner of Password Hashing Competition.
-Here, Argon2 library is compiled for browser runtime.
+Here Argon2 library is compiled for browser runtime.

 [Live demo](https://antelle.github.io/argon2-browser)